Skip Maine state header navigation

 does not include the following products which are illegal to sell, use or possess in Maine:

-For more information on consumer fireworks in Maine, go to: Consumer Fireworks in Maine or call Michelle Mason Webber at (207) 626-3873.
+For more information on consumer fireworks in Maine, including town fireworks ordinances, go to Consumer Fireworks in Maine or call Michelle Mason Webber at (207) 626-3873.
 For information on licensing to sell consumer fireworks in Maine, contact Tim Fuller at (207) 626-3888.

 2. Fireworks means any combustible or explosive composition or substance; any combination of such compositions or substances; or any other article which was prepared for the purpose of producing a visible or audible effect by combustion, explosion, deflagration or detonation, including blank cartridges or toy cannons in which explosives are used, the type of balloon which requires fire underneath to propel it, firecrackers, torpedoes, skyrockets, roman candles, bombs, rockets, wheels, colored fires, fountains, mines, serpents, or other fireworks of like construction; any fireworks containing any explosive substance or flammable compound; or any other device containing any explosive substance or flammable compound.
 The term "Fireworks" does not include Consumer fireworks or toy pistols, toy canes, toy guns or other devices in which paper caps or plastic caps containing 25/100 grains or less of explosive compound are used if they are constructed so that the hand can not come in contact with the cap when in place for the explosion, toy pistol paper caps or plastic caps that contain less than 20/100 grains of explosive mixture, sparklers that do not contain magnesium chlorates or perchlorates or signal, antique or replica cannons if no projectile is fired.